Anti-Bullying Policy 5.9 STAFF Training

 Do you feel entirely confident when consequencing off campus cyber-bullying?

-Attend this workshop and learn the legal parameters of where a student's freedom of speech ends and suspension begins.
-This 3 hour optional training for administrators can be found by going to MyLearningPlan.com.
+Attend this workshop FOR ADMINISTRATORS and learn the legal parameters of where a student's freedom of speech ends and suspension begins.
+This 3 hour optional training can be found by going to MyLearningPlan.com.
 Look for either title – “Consequencing Cyberbullying for Administrators” or “Cyber-bullying VS. The First Amendment.”
 Contact DPI if you have any questions.